openshift-pipelines/pipelines-as-code/docs/content/docs/install/github_webhook.md

 ✓ Setting up GitHub Webhook for Repository https://github.com/owner/repo 👀 I have detected a controller url: https://pipelines-as-code-controller-openshift-pipelines.apps.awscl2.aws.ospqa.com ?
 Do you want me to use it?
 Yes
 ?
-Please enter the secret to configure the webhook for payload validation (default: 53507):  53507 ✓ Webhook has been created on repository owner/repo
+Please enter the secret to configure the webhook for payload validation (default: AeHdHTJVfAeH):  AeHdHTJVfAeH ✓ Webhook has been created on repository owner/repo
 🔑 Secret owner-repo has been updated with webhook secert in the repo-pipelines namespace.